surma/surma.dev/content/things/is-postmessage-slow.md

 What does “slow” mean?
 [I said it before][snakeoil], and I will say it again: If you didn’t measure it, it is not slow, and even if you measure it, the numbers are meaningless without context.

 That being said, the fact that people will not even consider adopting [Web Workers] because of their concerns about the performance of `postMessage()`, means that this is worth investigating.
 [My last blog post][when workers] on workers got [responses][moan] along these lines, too.
-Let’s put actual numbers to the performance of `postMessage()` and see at what point you risk blowing your budets.
+Let’s put actual numbers to the performance of `postMessage()` and see at what point you risk blowing your budgets.
 What can you do if vanilla `postMessage()` is too slow for your use-case?

 Ready?
 Go.